Can EMDR help with anxiety? The short answer is – yes. EMDR Therapy has been proven to aid in treatment from anxiety, PTSD, depression and more.

 A client will typically participate in a handful of EMDR sessions, but the length of time that they continue them will be based on the severity of their trauma and their progress in reprocessing it.

-EMDR Therapy in Nashville
+EMDR Therapy for Anxiety in Nashville

 If you or someone you love is struggling with an anxiety disorder, do not be afraid to reach out to us right now.
 Our team of professionals at Arbor Wellness is here to help answer all of your questions and guide you towards the right level of treatment for you.
+EMDR has proven to be an evidence-based study for anxiety, and we’re here to provide this tool for you.

 Do not wait any longer.
 Contact us right now at 1-866-771-1649 to learn more about how we can help you or your loved one.